nikolasavic/unsupervised_cluster_dim_red/README.txt

 2) Start Jupyter Notebook server with the following command: `jupyter notebook`

 3) You can run all cells to get the complete report, although it may take some time.
-In particular, the 3 neural network grid searches take quite a bit of time.

 Versions: